9 Health Benefits Of Eating Bananas During Pregnancy

 8. Potassium

 Potassium is essential in controlling blood pressure fluctuations and aids in the proper functioning of muscles and nerves.
-Bananas are an excellent source of potassium and help the body lose sodium, a major cause of blood pressure (7).
+Bananas can be an excellent source of potassium during pregnancy, helping maintain normal blood pressure (7).

 9. Natural stress buster